Van Wagner & Wood, S.C.

 Under Wisconsin Laws, Sexual Assault is defined as any sexual contact or sexual intercourse with another person without consent.

 Wisconsin laws define sexual contact as any contact of a sexual nature between two people.

 A sexual assault involving only sexual contact provides lesser penalties than a sexual assault involving intercourse.

 Sexual assault convictions involving force or threat of force during the assault, resulting in pregnancy, or involving more than one assailant (also known as gang rape) will result in increased penalties.

-rape - sexual assault laws degrees
+sexual assault laws - rape

 First-degree sexual assault